FarmBot/Farmbot-Web-App/README.md

 If you are not a software developer with Ruby on Rails experience, you should not set up a server.
 Data loss and security vulnerabilities are possible.

-We provide example setup instructions for software developers running Ubuntu 18 [here](https://github.com/FarmBot/Farmbot-Web-App/blob/main/ubuntu_example.sh).
+We provide example setup instructions for software developers running Ubuntu [here](https://github.com/FarmBot/Farmbot-Web-App/blob/main/ubuntu_example.sh).

-Installation was last tested against Ubuntu 18.04 in October of 2018 on an x86 based machine.

 Our ability to help individual users with private setup is limited.
 Using the public server at http://my.farm.bot is the recommended setup for end users.
 Please see the top of this document for more information.